 AIP Stories of Recovery is a success story series about regular people from the Autoimmune Protocol community who are changing their lives using the protocol.
 Each month a new person is featured and readers have the opportunity to discover all the different health challenges that are being overcome by folks just like themselves on the same path.
 At Autoimmune Paleo we hope you’ll be inspired by, empathize with, and learn from these stories.
 If you are interested in sharing your story, please let us know by filling out our interest form.

-When Nick got a bad case of food poisoning on a trip to South America, she never anticipated it would lead to a lifelong joint condition.
-Back at home, her doctor diagnosed her with reactive arthritis and prescribed various medications to manage the pain.
-During a particularly difficult flare when Nick found herself without medication, she realized that a natural approach was the direction she wanted to go.
-A few years of experimentation with diet finally resulted in remission for Nick and considerable learning about her body’s needs.
+When Nick got a bad case of food poisoning on a trip to South America, he never anticipated it would lead to a lifelong joint condition.
+Back at home, his doctor diagnosed him with reactive arthritis and prescribed various medications to manage the pain.
+During a particularly difficult flare when Nick found himself without medication, he realized that a natural approach was the direction he wanted to go.
+A few years of experimentation with diet finally resulted in remission for Nick and considerable learning about his body’s needs.